ASUCICREPO/phoenix-pd-gunshot-detection/README.md

 - [Elastic Compute Cloud](https://aws.amazon.com/ec2/)

-## Assumptions
-Talk about the assumptions behind this challenge, explain why they were taken.
-These include Business and Technology related assumptions.
-For example, in the [Phoenix pedestrian fatalities challenge](https://smartchallenges.asu.edu/curbphx-sidewalk-inventory), City of Phoenix - Street Transportation department wanted a sidewalk inventory which can be used to keep track of status of the sidewalks, know which areas have no sidewalk and many more.

-Here Business assumptions were:
-- To use Aerial drone imagery (provided by Eagleview) over Google Street View as the City of Phoenix had images from the same provider
-- To focus on type of sidewalks or if sidewalks don't exist rather than finding details like if a sidewalk ramp exists or if there are cracks on the sidewalk

-Technology Assumptions were:
-- Being a prototype, we do not create an architecture which can be scaled up for millions of images as the purpose is to demonstrate a proof of concept
-- Users have access to at least 500 images with atleast 100+ images per label (sidewalk, detached sidewalk, no sidewalk)
-- Every image has a metadata information associated by it in some way or other which needs to cleaned and formatted in a particular pattern

 # Deployment

 Explain the process of how to deploy your application in detail.
 You may create a separate document and add a link to that document in this section as demonstrated below.